Golf Course Review of The Grove Golf Club

 Our 5 Star Rating: 4.2

-At the time of writing The Grove is by far and away the best modern inland golf course I have had the pleasure to play.
+At the time of writing The Grove is one of the best modern inland golf courses I have had the pleasure to play.

 That doesn’t necessarily make it one of my personal favourites – give me a quirky links or a firm and fast heathland any day – but there is a lot to admire about this Kyle Philips designed layout which opened for play in 2003.

 What separates The Grove, host of the WGC AMEX Championship in 2006, from other newer courses is primarily the contouring around the greens.